 How Do I Negotiate a Contract with My Nanny?

-Key Elements to Cover:
+Key Elements to Cover in Contract:

 • Salary & pay schedule: Hourly vs. salaried, overtime, and whether you’ll use payroll service (TLC recommends families follow legal tax/payroll guidelines).